dorianm7/personal-website/CRUD.md

 Carefully write-up the "cost" in time and byte count as well as any other pros and cons you encounter to receive full credit.

+**For instructions on part 3 see 'README.md'**

 Status report 1:
 I have been working on making the log in functionality working with Firebase for about 2 hours and have already have the log in functionality working.
 Next step setting up and connecting the database.
 Status report 2:
 After many hours I have a working log in page that will move you to and from blog edit page.
 Next step, set up and connect firebase.
 Status report 3:
 Able to read from the database and place blogposts into blogedit.html.
 For points, the next step is to add a blogs section on my website to place those blog posts.
 Status report 4:
 Able to add blog posts to index.
 Now can try to connect the edit and delete buttons.
 Status report 5:
 Styled blog posts.
 Going to try to implement edit and delete.
 Status report 6:
 Implemented edit and delete.
 Need to style blogedit.html, reminify index.html